KotoriCon

 KotoriCon was an annual two-day anime convention held during January at Rowan College at Gloucester County (formerly known as Gloucester County College) in Sewell, New Jersey.
-It was sponsored by the college's Japanese Anime Guild and KotoriCon's name came from the Japanese for little bird, inspired by the colleges roadrunner mascot.
+It was sponsored by the college's Japanese Anime Guild and KotoriCon's name came from the Japanese word for little bird, inspired by the colleges roadrunner mascot.
 The convention was designed to be family-friendly.
 The convention ran its final event in 2020.

 Programming

 The convention typically offered anime music videos contest, artists' alley, charity auction, comedians, cosplay events, dealers' rooms, Jedi events, karaoke, live performances, martial arts demonstrations, panels, and video game tournaments.

 Charity

 Proceeds from the 2011 convention went to the Doctors Without Borders and Child's Play charity.
 In 2012 the charity auction benefited Direct Relief International and the Lauren Rose Foundation.
 Proceeds from the convention in 2012 resulted in a $700 donation to Mothers Matters.
 Charities the 2013 convention benefited were Hurricane Sandy victims and Liberty in North Korea (LiNK).
 The 2014 charity auction benefited The AbleGamers Foundation, a North Korean human-rights group, and others.
 The 2015 charities that KotoriCon supported were Able Gamers, Doctors Without Borders, Liberty in North Korea, and Pets for Vets.
 2017's charities included Child's Play, Doctors without Borders, Indochinese-American Council, KotoriCon Endowment, Liberty in North Korea, Pets for Vets, and Seabrook Buddhist Temple.
 KotoriCon's 2019 charities included the Cystic Fibrosis Foundation, Fisher House Foundation, KotoriCon Scholarship Endowment, Liberty in North Korea, Seabrook Buddhist Temple, and Samaritan's Purse.